constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 # kubernetes-macos

-Vagrant config with Virtualbox to run a full local Kubernetes cluster using the source directory from your Mac.
+Vagrant config with Virtualbox provider to run a full local Kubernetes cluster using the source directory from your Mac.

 No scripts.
 Step by step for full understing the process.